Adverse drug reaction: Phase II reactions

 Inheriting abnormal N-acetyltransferase which conjugated some drugs to facilitate excretion may affect the metabolism of drugs such as isoniazid, hydralazine, and procainamide.

 Inheriting abnormal thiopurine S-methyltransferase may affect the metabolism of the thiopurine drugs mercaptopurine and azathioprine.

-Interactions with other drugs

-The risk of drug interactions is increased with polypharmacy.

 Protein binding

-These interactions are usually transient and mild until a new steady state is achieved.
+Protein binding interactions are usually transient and mild until a new steady state is achieved.
 These are mainly for drugs without much first-pass liver metabolism.
 The principal plasma proteins for drug binding are: